jidn/idid-rust/README.md

 #### DATE formats

 The word `today` is a special `DATE`, as is `yesterday`.
-You can also use the number of days in the past, to `idid show 0` is the same as `idid show today`.
+You can also use the number of days in the past and `idid show 0` is the same as `idid show today`.
-While `DATE` as a number is difficult to use, any number less than a thousand is valid.
+While `DATE` as a number is difficult to use for anything over a handful of digits, any number less than a thousand is valid.

 A much easier format is the two-digit month and day as **`MM-DD`** or **`MMDD`**; the dash is optional.
 As long as the date is within the last 264ish days, you don't need to specify the year.
-When you need the year, **`YY-MM-DD`** or **`YYYY-MM-DD`** will give you the exact date.

-You can also use the abbreviated day-of-the-week (DOW) i.e. 'mon', 'tue', ..., 'sun'.
+To specify the year, use **`YYYY-MM-DD`** or **`YY-MM-DD`** assuming date is after the year 2000.
+Again, dashes are optional in calendar dates.

 Just remember that if today is Monday, then 'mon' is last Monday not today.
 If you want to add additional weeks, append a number to the DOW.
 The Monday one week before the last Monday is `mon1`.

 If today were Monday, April 1, 2024, then Sunday, March 31, 2024, could be represented by any of the following:

-- yesterday
-- 1
-- 03-31 or 0331
-- 2024-03-31
 - sun

+* yesterday
+* 1
+* 03-31 or 0331
+* 2024-03-31, 240331, or 20240331

 I know.
 It seems a bit excessive.
 But I use them, so use the ones that work best for your needs.
 If you need a quick reminder, execute `idid show --help`.
-The long form `--help` shows the many date formats.

 ## Usage